Pregnancy Grief and Loss

 -

-Families who have experienced pregnancy loss often can feel very isolated as those around them may not know what to say and avoid them or say well-meaning but hurtful things.
+Families who have experienced pregnancy or child loss often can feel very isolated as those around them may not know what to say and avoid them or say well-meaning but hurtful things.

 -